The 25 best Airbnb investment locations in North America

 As we covered in our comparable research into European investment locations, purely looking at RevPAR misses a huge part of the investment decision making process: asset price.

 Average prices for a city center two bedroom apartment run from $17,733 per square meter in New York down to $3,062 in Las Vegas according to figures taken from Numbeo and Properstar.
-This nearly six-fold differential between top and bottom markets underlines that the potential time to break even on a property investment can be drastic, especially given that the differential between 1st and 25th for RevPAR is only 3x.
+This nearly six-fold differential between top and bottom markets underlines that the potential time to break even on Airbnb rental property investment can be drastic, especially given that the differential between 1st and 25th for RevPAR is only 3x.

 Therefore, what we decided to do was to gather average prices across these locations from Numbeo and Properstar and then divide that by our RevPAR figure to give a ratio that could roughly represent the potential for investment returns relative to the cost of purchasing a city center apartment.

-What we end up with is a very similar spread to our European figures [add link] with the price-per-square-meter to RevPAR running from 19 in Ocean City up to 87 in New York, as compared to ratios ranging from 17 to 85 in Europe.
+What we end up with is a very similar spread to our European figures with the price-per-square-meter to RevPAR running from 19 in Ocean City up to 87 in New York, as compared to ratios ranging from 17 to 85 in Europe.

 The difference in sizes and general zoning and property usage can be stark.
 While New York has a population of 20 million across its metro areas, Park City and Ocean City have permanent resident numbers of less than 10,000.
 Both of these cities therefore have the majority of their property within city limits given over to tourism and leisure purposes.